grahami/cushon/README.md

 }
 ```
 ## Considerations and Notes
-This solution does not make use of an ORM, but rather implements the Repository Pattern.
-This allows for SQL queries to have a comment as part of the query, which identify the source of the query and can be helpful for debugging, support and mainteainance.
+This solution does not make use of an ORM but rather implements the Repository Pattern.
+This allows for SQL queries to have a comment as part of the query, which identifies the source of the query and can be helpful for debugging, support and maintenance, when looking at the MySQL logs.

-The SQL queries currently make use of `SELECT *` but a proper implementation would probably be best to specify exactly the fields required.
+The SQL queries currently make use of `SELECT *` but in a proper implementation it would probably be best to specify exactly the list of fields required.

 The repository pattern allows for the Report endpoint to retrieve a retail customer's investment report, and return a JSON array with the results, in a single query and with no Entity instantiation.

 The requirement is for the retail customer functionality to be as separate from the employer based functionality as is reasonably possible.
 To support this, retail customers are stored in their own data repository and have they own, explicit classes and possibly even their own database.

 By contrast, it might make more sense for the ISA's to be available to both retail and employer based customers, so the application could be modified so the details of ISA's are retrieved from a different database.
-If this approach was adopted then the current solution would require changes for the reporting functionality, which currently makes use of an SQL query that contains JOIN's to retrieve the complete customer investment report with a single query.
+The list of ISA's is probably quite static, so this would also be a candidate for a cached result, such as from Redis.
+If the separation of ISA's to another database was adopted then the current solution would require changes for the reporting functionality, which currently makes use of an SQL query that contains JOIN's to retrieve the complete customer investment report with a single query.

 This sample application has some support for different types of ISA, e.g. normal ISA's, Junior ISA's and Lifetime ISA's, with appropriate validation for customer eligibility and checks for tax free allowances.

 When creating an investment, the API accepts an array of investment requests, but currently has validation that only allows a single investment at one time.
-In future, this restriction could be removed, and more validation would be required to ensure that the sum of all investments of appropriate types does not exceed the customer's Tax Free Allowance for the year.
+This restriction could be removed and then more validation would be required to ensure that the sum of all investments of appropriate types does not exceed the customer's Tax Free Allowance for the year.

-There is also currently no handling for retrieving any existing investments a customer has for the current tax year, to avoid exceeding the tax free limit, or collection information from the customer about investments they may have with other providers.
+There is also currently no handling for retrieving any existing investments a customer has for the current tax year, when creating a new investment, so as to avoid exceeding the tax free limit.
+Nor is any information collected from the customer about investments they may have with other providers.

 For the report endpoint, there is currently no handling for pagination or filtering, such as by tax year.